 Main Issue Sub Issue Summary of Main Issues Raised Proposed Response to Main Issues Raised Recommendation Economic Development Digital Connectivity The contributor supports improvement of broadband and mobile phone coverage.
 (284) Support noted.
 It is proposed to pursue the preferred option to include a policy on the provision of digital infrastructure Economic Development Digital Connectivity There is support for the preferred option presented in the Main Issues Report.
-(336,226, 290, 288, 342, 296, 331, 360, 316, Support noted.
-It is recommended that the Council agree to include a
+(336,226, 290, 288, 342, 296, 331, 360, 316, 94, 172, 289) Support noted.
+It is recommended that the Council agree to include a new policy on

 Some of the responses have included detailed comments in relation to the inclusion of a new policy on provision of digital network infrastructure.

-- Any network must be sufficiently flexible to respond to windfall opportunities (342) - Digital network is an ever changing communication tool and all new methods needs to be embraced (296) - Fundamental to the future and would help development and support more live/working.
-Promoted by Scottish Government (331) - In principal support any measures aimed at the encouragement of digital infrastructure, although any policies will have to be carefully framed in order to avoid the risk of favouring investment in obsolescent technologies (360) - Digital network infrastructure should be rolled out across the Borders as soon as possible (316) - Essential, but would prefer "radio" i.e. non-tangible other than communications masts (94) - Agree, or alternatively only certain prescribed types of development are required to provide digital network infrastructure (172) - Where possible future proof and have
+Any network must be sufficiently flexible to respond to windfall opportunities (342) Digital network is an ever changing communication tool and all new methods needs to be embraced (296) Fundamental to the future and would help development and support more live/working.
+Promoted by Scottish Government (331) In principal support any measures aimed at the encouragement of digital infrastructure, although any policies will have to be carefully framed in order to avoid the risk of favouring investment in obsolescent technologies (360) Digital network infrastructure should be rolled out across the Borders as soon as possible (316) Essential, but would prefer "radio" i.e. non-tangible other than communications masts (94) Agree, or alternatively only certain prescribed types of development are required to provide digital network infrastructure (172) Where possible future proof and have spare capacity for future development issues raised: A new policy within the Economic Digital Connectivity in the Economic Development section of the LDP. -- -- ---